Stupidedia: Hammer articles

 So-called hammer articles were introduced in 2006.
 They were suggested by users, then voted on and finally awarded with a hammer.
 Starting in August 2012 it was also possible to award articles as gelungene Artikel (English: well written article).
 Stupidedia's dictators were entitled to award some hammer articles as Goldpokalartikel (English literally: gold trophy article) via an internal vote amongst the websites dictators.
 Any article that was recognized as outstanding by the community and had been added to the hall of fame was then featured on the homepage.

 Contests

-The community regularly hosted various contests : the stupid contest., the Stupid Art Contest, the Stub des Monats (English literally: stub of the month). and so on.
+The community regularly hosted various contests such as the Stupid Contest, the Stupid Art Contest, and the Stub des Monats (English literally: stub of the month).

 Miscellaneous

 Stupidedia also attracted attention by parodying certain events from world affairs in a large project consisting of several articles.
 For example, the Iraq war was portrayed in the category named Spiegelwelten (English: Mirror worlds) as an “Oceania conflict”.
 The most comprehensive large-scale project of this kind was the parody of the 2008 European Football Championship, which was parodied in the Stupidedia as the 2008 The Football Championship of the Universe.
 This was organized and published - from fictional states and their teams - down to the smallest detail by the individual authors.
 A second edition under the title The Football Championship of the Universe 2010 took place in parallel to the 2010 FIFA World Cup and a third championship was held parallel to the 2012 European Championship.

 Starting in 2014, there was a project named Stupidedia hilft!
 (English: Stupidedia helps!), where users can ask all kinds of questions and have experts from Stupidedia answer them in a satirical manner.